bst27/plaudern/README.md

 * As a desktop user I want to have an optimized UI for large screens
 * As an admin I want to have a translated webinterface
 * As an admin I want to format new comments via webhook
+* As a comment writer I want to reply to existing comments

 # About
 Plaudern is an app to manage comments for static websites.